OliverOakley/project_two/README.md

 ## Features:
 ### Application:
 The microservice application consists of four services, each their own Docker container, utilising the following architecture:
 * Service 1 - Front-end of the application; communicates with the other three services.
-Stores account and prize winnings in a MySQL Database.
+Stores rolls/spins and prize winnings in a MySQL Database.
 * Service 2 - 'Rolls a dice' (i.e. generates a random number between 1 and 6).
 * Service 3 - 'Spins three fruit wheels' (i.e. randomises three variables from a list that contains three different fruits)
 * Service 4 - Creates a prize based on the dice roll in Service 2 and the spins in Service 3.
-Determine if the user has 'won', and how much they have won.
+Determines if the user has 'won', and how much they have won.

-The micorservice application utilises the following tech:
+The microservice application utilises the following tech:
 * Python is the main language in which the application is written.
 * Flask, SQLALchemy, and HTML (with Jinja2) are used to build the front-end of the application.
 * Docker is used to create each service as its own container, stored within [my DockerHub repository.](https://hub.docker.com/repository/docker/oliveroakley/project_two)